FCAI-B/cloud/README.md

 ### AWS Academy
 - Please do labs and answer questions as you can.
 - There will be a badge and completion certificate for those who complete all the labs and knowledge checks (all theoretical parts).
+- AWS **may** organize a competition between students from all over Egypt in the second term.
 -->